 When it comes to exercising at home, 51 percent of respondents to a Freeletics survey say they’ve struggled most to do strength training.
 Over a third of those polled said they even have a hard time doing yoga and Pilates at home (both forms of building strength).
 So, what gives?

 For starters, what makes it tough probably varies from person to person (and we don't have hard, fast facts on the exact why).
 What we can surmise, however, is that it’s likely tougher for many people to push through those more challenging moves, sets, reps, etc without a trainer’s watchful eye and encouragement.
 Doing it on your own is hard!
 It can also be discouraging to not know if you’re doing something correctly, particularly more complicated, coordinated patterns.
 “Many people struggle to do strength training at home because it can be intimidating—but there’s no need to overthink it!” says personal trainer Amina Barnes, NASM CPT.

 So what can we do about it?
 Our favorite trainers have some advice that you can implement right now.
 Scroll down to learn how to make strength training fun.

 1. Find out what you like to do

 It might sound clichéd, but it’s easy to forget the simple things.
 “Find a workout and trainer that you enjoy!” says Barry’s instructor Garret Caillouet in New York.
 “It’s much easier to stick to your fitness goals if you enjoy the work you’re doing.”
 If you don’t love a particular workout, ask yourself: Was it the trainer?
 The type of exercises?
 The style of the workout?
 The music?
 Get specific, and fine-tune from there.
-Maybe try a new trainer, or take the class again (if it’s a live format) on a different day to see if the moves change.
+Maybe try a new trainer, a new workout (For instance, did you know there are different types of strength training?), or take a class again on a different day to see if the moves change.
 Treat it like an experiment until it clicks, and the workout feels more joyful and energizing.